Tunnel injection

-Tunnel injection is a field electron emission effect; specifically a quantum process called Fowler–Nordheim tunneling, whereby charge carriers are injected to an electric conductor through a thin layer of an electric insulator.
+Tunnel injection is a field electron emission effect; specifically a quantum process called Fowler–Nordheim tunneling, whereby charge carriers are injected into an electric conductor through a thin layer of an electric insulator.

 It is used to program NAND flash memory.
 The process used for erasing is called tunnel release.
 This injection is achieved by creating a large voltage difference between the gate and the body of the MOSFET.
 When V_{GB} >> 0, electrons are injected into the floating gate.
 When V_{GB} << 0, electrons are forced out of the floating gate.

 An alternative to tunnel injection is the spin injection.